civican/legisinfo/43-2/bills/C-30/bill_text.md

   **(3)** Subsection 231.6(4) of the English version of the Act is replaced by the following:

-    **(4)** The person **who is sent or served with** a notice of a requirement under subsection (2) may, within 90 days after the **notice is sent or served**, apply to a judge for a review of the requirement.
+    **(4)** The person who is sent or served with a notice of a requirement under subsection (2) may, within 90 days after the notice is sent or served, apply to a judge for a review of the requirement.

   **(4)** Subsection 231.6(6) of the English version of the Act is replaced by the following:

-    **(6)** For the purposes of paragraph (5)(c), the requirement to provide the information or document shall not be considered to be unreasonable because the information or document is under the control of or available to a non-resident person that is not controlled by the person **who is sent or** served with the notice of the requirement under subsection (2) if that person is related to the non-resident person.
+    **(6)** For the purposes of paragraph (5)(c), the requirement to provide the information or document shall not be considered to be unreasonable because the information or document is under the control of or available to a non-resident person that is not controlled by the person who is sent or served with the notice of the requirement under subsection (2) if that person is related to the non-resident person.

   **(5)** Subsection 231.6(8) of the Act is replaced by the following:

-    **(8)** If a person fails to comply substantially with a notice **sent or** served under subsection (2) and if the notice is not set aside by a judge pursuant to subsection (5), any court having jurisdiction in a civil proceeding relating to the administration or enforcement of this Act shall, on motion of the Minister, prohibit the introduction by that person of any foreign-based information or document covered by that notice.
+    **(8)** If a person fails to comply substantially with a notice sent or served under subsection (2) and if the notice is not set aside by a judge pursuant to subsection (5), any court having jurisdiction in a civil proceeding relating to the administration or enforcement of this Act shall, on motion of the Minister, prohibit the introduction by that person of any foreign-based information or document covered by that notice.

 ### Section 57

 Paragraph 231.8(a) of the Act is replaced by the following:

-where the taxpayer is **sent or** served **with** a notice of a requirement under subsection 231.2(1), the period of time between the day on which an application for judicial review in respect of the requirement is made and the day on which the application is finally disposed of; and
+where the taxpayer is sent or served with a notice of a requirement under subsection 231.2(1), the period of time between the day on which an application for judicial review in respect of the requirement is made and the day on which the application is finally disposed of; and

 ### Section 58

   **(1)** Paragraphs 241(3.4)(a) and (b) of the Act are replaced by the following:

-    the names of each organization **in** respect **of** which an individual can be entitled to a deduction under subsection 118.02(2);
+    the names of each organization in respect of which an individual can be entitled to a deduction under subsection 118.02(2);

     information relating to the eligibility, for the deduction under subsection 118.02(2), of subscriptions offered by organizations referred to in paragraph (a); and

-    the start and, if applicable, end of the period in which paragraph (a) **or (b)** applies in respect of any particular organization **or subscription**.
+    the start and, if applicable, end of the period in which paragraph (a) or (b) applies in respect of any particular organization or subscription.

   **(2)** Subsection (1) is deemed to have come into force on January 1, 2020.